rueckstiess/digital-garden/content/garden/building-a-digital-garden/index.md

 2. Pretty code blocks with syntax highlighting
 3. Support for images, math equations and diagrams

+With that in mind, let's build!

 ### A new project in the new year --- ground-breaking! 🙄

-With some free time over the holidays, and filled with that _new-year's-resolution_ energy, I decided to finally start afresh and create a new digital space for my thoughts.
+With some free time over the holidays, and feeling that _new-year's-resolution_ energy, I decided to finally start afresh and create a new digital space for my thoughts and ramblings.

-Inspired by my colleague [A. Jesse Jiryu Davis][emptysquare]'s website, who recently joined my team and is an avid and seasoned writer, I decided to give static website generation a go, specifically [Hugo][hugo], a framework to create template-based websites from markdown content.
+Inspired by my colleague [A. Jesse Jiryu Davis][emptysquare]'s website, who recently joined my team and is an avid and seasoned writer, I decided to give static website generation a go --- specifically [Hugo][hugo], a framework to create template-based websites from markdown content.

 (Fun fact: I briefly worked with [Steve Francia][steve-francia], one of the creators of Hugo, at MongoDB.
 I knew of Hugo through him, but never tried it out seriously before.)

 For developers familiar with the command line and git, setting up Hugo is not too difficult, and the documentation has an easy [quickstart guide][hugo-quickstart].

-After installing hugo, for which I used `brew install hugo` on my MacBook Pro, one can have a scaffolding of a website, complete with pretty theme, ready with a few commands:
+After installing Hugo, for which I used `brew install hugo` on my MacBook Pro, one can have a scaffolding of a website, complete with pretty theme, ready with a few commands:

 ```sh {linenos=inline, hl_lines=4}
 hugo new site personal